0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

-### Disaster Recovery
+### Disaster Recovery and Business Continuity

 Disaster Recovery depends heavily on the robustness and adherence to the backup protocols.

 One additional measure not mentioned as backup, because it technically is not, is having a live bootable USB with a vetted and trusted image on the keychain at all times, in addition to the KeepassXC backup and Yubikey.
 This combination means that from anywhere in the world, I should be able to use any host to securely access my data in the event of catastrophe.
+Thus having a robust continuity scheme

 In the event that there is any kind of loss or compromise, given the technologies and protocols in place, we should be able to recover or at least continue to function in day-to-day tasks/work within 24 hours.
 Example situations and procedures outlined: